vnikolaew/tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is a simple React-Typescript tic-tac-toe game
+## A simple React-Typescript Tic-Tac-Toe game

 Enjoy!!